By giving our readers some insight into the history of Lisbon, we intend to contribute to a better understanding of its culture and people.

 Decline and New Apogee

-Paradoxically, this era was also the beginning of a period of crisis in the history of Lisbon, marked by anti-Semitic incidents and by the royal request for the intervention of the Holy Office that would come to fruition in the following reign.
-With King João III, the expulsion of the dynamic of the Jews and the adoption of the Inquisition were carried out, making the whole situation worse.
+Paradoxically, this era was also the beginning of a period of crisis in the history of Lisbon.
+It was the time of the forced conversion of the Jews to New Christians, the Lisbon massacre and the royal request for the intervention of the Holy Office that would come to fruition in the following reign of King João III.

 With the ascendancy of King Sebastião to the throne in 1568, the autos de fé (the act of faith – the ritual of public penance of condemned heretics and apostates) took place, and a new period of plague, famine and successive earthquakes began.
 Lisbon lived in constant fright and believed that it was facing a divine punishment provoked by the crisis of moral values.
 Simultaneously, successive losses of domains in Morocco led the young king to organize an expedition in order to regain them.
 The outcome was disastrous, culminating in a loss of independence that sent the kingdom to the periphery, to convulsion, and to war.